 <zap-script> -daemon -newsession session

-Create a report of the last scan of an existing session and exit ZAP once finished:
+Run a script against an existing session and exit ZAP once finished:

 |Introduction||the introduction to ZAP|